 At 6:58 a.m., a mandatory evacuation was called for all of Malibu between Malibu Canyon Road and Ventura County line.
 This also meant all related areas south of the 101, to the ocean, according to the official announcement by the City of Malibu.

-Meanwhile, Lockhart was still trying to get an answer from Williams, who called regularly to ask for updates.
+Meanwhile, Lockhart was still trying to get an order to evacuate from Williams, who seemed mostly to call regularly to ask for updates.

 Dorian May and Anthony Gonzalez were among those who picked up at least one of William’s calls.
 “What’s the situation up there?”
 Williams reportedly asked May.
 “How does it look?”

 May explained to other staff later, that Williams then asked him to “go down the hill land talk to the police or a firefighter to see if we should evacuate.”